atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-2/index.md

 ![arp diagram](images/arp.png)

 Once the packet is routed to the node in the cluster then `kube-proxy` takes over and routes the packet to one of the services. `kubey-proxy` is an agent that manages iptables in the cluster to support the routing of packets from the virtual IPs of services to the IPs of pods assigned via the CNI.
-This may be the subject of another post in the future but for now, I'd refer you to this article: [Kube-Proxy: Waht is it and How it Works](https://medium.com/@amroessameldin/kube-proxy-what-is-it-and-how-it-works-6def85d9bc8f)
+This may be the subject of another post in the future but for now, I'd refer you to this article: [Kube-Proxy: What is it and How it Works](https://medium.com/@amroessameldin/kube-proxy-what-is-it-and-how-it-works-6def85d9bc8f)

 #### Deploying MetalLB